data-llama/data-llama/README.md

 - 👋 Hi, I’m @mak-salis
-- 👀 I’m interested in learning to build apps for nonprofits to make processes more efficient
+- 👀 I’m interested in expanding my data science skills to include machine learning, A/B testing, and webscraping
-- 🌱 I’m currently learning HTML, CSS, JavaScript, Git, and how to use different IDEs (Visual Studio and Eclipse)
+- 🌱 I’m currently Python, SQL, Git, and how to use different IDEs
-- 💞️ I’m looking to collaborate on open source nonprofit applications!
+- 💞️ I’m looking to collaborate on data science projects for social good
-- 📫 makenna@willisdady.org
+- 📫 makenna.salis@gmail.com

 <!---
 data-llama/data-llama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.